In this section, we provide answers to some of the questions you are asking us, or links to elsewhere in our website where we discuss these things.

 Yes, in almost all cases you must quarantine.
 Your obligations may differ depending on what country you are travelling into:

 - If you are arriving in England, you must quarantine in a government approved hotel for 10 days.
 There is further information here on costs and what you need to do before you travel.
 There are also further details about your arrival, stay and testing obligations while you are in hotel quarantine.
+For further guidance, please refer to the Department for Education's Managed Quarantine Service FAQ document.
 A very small number of people arriving in England who have visited or passed through a red list country will not need to quarantine in a government approved hotel but this is limited to those on a specific list of job exemptions and those exempt on the basis of medical or compassionate reasons.
 See the gov.uk information to check if this applies to you.

 - If you are arriving in Scotland, you must enter ‘managed isolation’ and quarantine in an approved hotel for 10 days.
 The information here provides further information on costs, what you need to do before you travel and provides further details on your stay, including testing obligations while you are in quarantine.
 The gov.scot information also provides instructions if you are studying in Scotland but travelling into other countries of the UK.
 There are a small number of people arriving in Scotland who will not be required to quarantine in a hotel.
 Please see this gov.scot information for further details.